German Historical Institute Paris: Publications

 The GHIP publishes the own research findings as well as outstanding theses.
 A consistent access strategy allows to find all publications online.

-Since 1973, “Francia” has appeared as the only German historical journal dedicated to the history of Western Europe.
+The journal “Francia” has been published since 1973 and is the only German historical journal on the history of Western Europe.
 The articles are written in German, French or English.
 Their subject matter and timespan ranges from fourth-century archaeology to recent relationships between France and Germany.
+All volumes published to date, with the exception of the most recent volume, are available online.
 The “Francia” review catalogue has been released online since 2008 four times yearly as “Francia-Recensio”.

-The volumes from the series “Beihefte der Francia” (Francia Supplements), which was founded in 1975, appear in French, English or German, similar to the journal's language practice.
-The same is true for the GHIP's oldest book series published since 1962, the “Pariser Historische Studien” (Paris Historical Studies).
+The volumes from the series “Beihefte der Francia” (Francia Supplements), which was founded in 1975, were merged with the Paris Historical Studies (PHS) in 2019.
+This is the oldest book series of the GHIP.
+It has been published in French, English, and German since 1962.

+The 2005 initiated eleven-volume series “German-French History” appears in German and French and comprises the time span between 800 and the present.

 The series “Studies and Documents on the Gallia Pontificia” is constituted of articles and source editions from the research area on deeds and letters of popes in France.

-The 2005 initiated eleven-volume series “German-French History” appears in German and French and comprises the time span between 800 and the present.
+All volumes are available as PDF in open access on perspectivia.net.
+The series has been completed since 2012.

 As the project carrier of de.hypotheses.org, the GHIP operates thematic scientific blogs in addition to cross-epochal methodological blogs.
 The results of completed fundamental research projects of the GHIP as well as podcasts recordings of numerous lectures, which took place at the GHIP, are available on the website of the institute.
 Past colloquia and conferences such as the “discussions” are digitized retrospectively.
-Moreover, the GHIP is a partner of the German-French Journal for Humanities and Social Sciences “Trivium”, which renders translated outstanding French and German research accessible.
+Moreover, the GHIP was a partner of the German-French Journal for Humanities and Social Sciences “Trivium”, which renders translated outstanding French and German research accessible.